rock-core/rock-and-syskit/source/syskit_basics/devices.html.md

 definition.
 Then, `define` the cartesian and joint position controls _for our UR10 robot in gazebo_ by injecting the UR10 device as the 'arm' child of the composition.

+The model name given to `define` in a profile is made out of a [demeter chain](https://martinfowler.com/bliki/FluentInterface.html).
+In Ruby, one can easily break the chain with a newline after each method call.
+Don't forget the dots !
+{: .callout .callout-warning}

 ~~~ruby
 require 'models/profiles/gazebo/base'